TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- e.g. disable resizing on weapons and complex objects
 	- Disable resizing on point markers as well
 		- actually leave flipping for spawns and other stuff that has rotation

-- "Include if visible" will NOT solve the problem of e.g. hiding metal obstacles when we don't want them to be visible but still including them in the game
-	- Better solution: layer alpha
-		- We can make an "opacity" slider and a separate control for "tint" (either rgb or rgba)
-			- point is there will just be "color" field per layer
-			- and the opacity slider will edit that color's alpha component
-				 - will have to somehow smartly translate 0-255 to opacity 0-1 in the slider
-			- but people will be more familiar with layer "opacity" rather than choosing it as a color
-				- plus it will be faster to just slide an alpha instead of entering a numerical value or opening picker

-- Might be an overkill to add additional button, just add a context menu to reveal any entry in the filesystem
-	- Might be also over the Project tab itself so that the folder can be revealed
-		- although I would reveal the json file automatically then so that we're already in the folder

-- A plus sign to add images directly from the game
-	- Maybe not important now that we'll have reveal in explorer

-	- So that we don't have to navigate to the map folder
-	- although then it'd be good to add a "New folder" button
-	- actually we should just have "reveal in explorer" under Project tab or somewhere and be done with it

 - Ctrl + Scroll could move nodes up/down
 	- We could save it in Edit menu (Move Up in Layers) so we don't forget